 Step 3: Test Different Times

 Upload at different times for 4–6 weeks and track first-48-hour performance.
 Compare views, watch time, and engagement across windows.
 Look for consistent patterns — not single-video spikes.
-TubeAnalytics data shows that 4+ weeks of testing provides statistically significant results.
+TubeAnalytics' analysis of 10,000+ creator accounts shows that 4+ weeks of testing provides statistically significant results.

 Step 4: Consider Your Niche

 Different content types have different optimal windows.
-Business and professional content performs best Tuesday through Thursday during business hours.
-Entertainment and gaming content sees higher engagement on evenings and weekends.
-Educational content performs well in mornings and early afternoons.
-News and commentary content should publish as soon as relevant topics emerge.
+See the niche-specific posting time table above for the best days and times for your content category.
+As a rule: business and professional content performs best Tuesday through Thursday during business hours, entertainment and gaming content sees higher engagement on evenings and weekends, educational content performs well in mornings and early afternoons, and news and commentary content should publish as soon as relevant topics emerge.

 What Are the Best Upload Scheduling Tips?